H-Matthews/Project-HCH/README.md

 2. [CMake Tools Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools)

 ##### Building in VSCode
-With the above extensions installed in VSCode, you should have the necessary CMake commands
+With the above extensions installed in VSCode, you should have the necessary CMake commands.

+NOTE: When building in VSCode, you are using the presets that reside in CMakePresets.json

 In VSCode open the command pallete with ```Ctrl+Shift+P ``` Type CMake for a list of the CMake extension commands.
 Look for ```CMake:Select Configure Preset``` choose the configuration setting you would like to build (Debug | Release).
 Next open the command pallete again and look for ```CMake:Build``` This will build the project and create the executable.
 When running, you need to make sure you select the correct launch configuration.
 In the RUN AND DEBUG panel, If you configured with the Release option, ensure you are running with the Release launch config.
 Then, select the Play button in the panel, OR press 'F5'.